 For 60 years, Princecraft has been building upon a foundation of the highest-quality aluminum boats.

-In April 2014, Princecraft Boats will officially celebrate its 60th year in the boating industry and also its 60th year of expertise!
+In April 2014, Princecraft Boats officially celebrated its 60th year in the boating industry and also its 60th year of expertise!
 Not only the trademark exists since 60 years, it also has been 60 years since boats are designed and built, from A to Z, in its Princeville plants.
 The company's DNA and roots are the foundation of those 60 years.
 Here is a brief overview of this Canadian institution.

 The dream is born.
 Aluminum proves to be a better material to craft boats and Princecraft is founded in Princeville, Quebec, Canada, by Lionel Baril and his two brothers, Roger and Sarto.
 The company was called Aluminum Boats & Canoes at the time and produced Princecraft brand aluminum boats.